ashwin6-dev/ashwin6-dev/main/public/content/Towards an Unsupervised Method for Interpreting Text Embeddings/introduction.md

 # Next Steps

 The immediate next step is to break the problem down into smaller sub-questions that can guide the very first phase of research.
-At this stage, the focus isn’t on running full experiments, but on hypothesizing what “interpretable vector directions” should look like and building some intuition for how they might behave in the embedding space.
+At this stage, the focus isnt on running full experiments, but on hypothesizing what interpretable vector directions should look like and building some intuition for how they might behave in the embedding space.

-Once I’ve settled on a set of guiding sub-questions, I’ll start looking into existing methods; both to see what can be applied directly and to learn from approaches that have tackled similar problems in different contexts.
-The aim is to use these early explorations as stepping stones, gradually shaping a clearer picture of what’s possible and what’s worth pursuing.
+Once Ive settled on a set of guiding sub-questions, Ill start looking into existing methods; both to see what can be applied directly and to learn from approaches that have tackled similar problems in different contexts.
+The aim is to use these early explorations as stepping stones, gradually shaping a clearer picture of whats possible and whats worth pursuing.